allanpscheidt/allanpscheidt/README.md

 - 📗 Author of *AI in the Classroom* — best-seller published by Matrix Editora, distributed in 45+ countries
 - 🎓 University professor focused on pedagogical innovation
 - ✍️ Substack newsletter · Instagram carousels · LinkedIn articles
-- 🏢 Founder of [Setor 101](https://setor101.com.br) — AI solutions for business
+- 🏢 Founder of [Setor 101](https://setor101.com.br) — AI solutions for educational companies

 ---